flaaa31/mlops_project/README.md

 **2. CI: Model Training:** Runs on a schedule or manual trigger to train the model and save it as an artifact.

-**3. CI: Model Validation:** Tests the trained model artifact against a performance threshold (the "Quality Gate").
+**3. CI: Model Validation:** Tests the trained model artifact against a performance threshold ("Quality Gate").

-**4. CD: Conditional Deployment:** Only if the model passes validation, it is automatically deployed to the Hugging Face Hub.
+**4. CD: Conditional Deployment:** Only if model passes validation, it is automatically deployed to Hugging Face Hub.

 The final application is served via a FastAPI API (with a live demo) and includes a local monitoring stack using Prometheus and Grafana.

 ## CI/CD MLOps Workflow
-This project is built around a robust, multi-job workflow defined in .github/workflows/ci-cd.yml.
+This project is built around a multi-job workflow defined in .github/workflows/ci-cd.yml.

-Job 1: test → Job 2: train → Job 3: validate → Job 4: deploy

-test (Code Quality): Runs on every push/PR.
+Job 1 test (Code Quality): Runs on every push/PR.
 Executes fast unit tests (test_sentiment.py) and integration tests (test_api.py) to verify the code logic.

-train (Model Training): Runs on schedule or manually.
+Job 2 train (Model Training): Runs on schedule or manually.
 Executes train.py to fine-tune the RoBERTa model and saves the output (e.g., sentiment_model_local/) as a temporary artifact.

-validate (Model Quality Gate): Runs test_validation.py on the artifact from the train job.
+Job 3 validate (Model Quality Gate): Runs test_validation.py on the artifact from the train job.
 This test fails the pipeline if the model's accuracy is below a set threshold (e.g., 70%).

-deploy (Conditional Deployment): Only runs if validate succeeds.
+Job 4 deploy (Conditional Deployment): Only runs if validate succeeds.
 Executes deploy.py to upload the validated model artifact to the Hugging Face Hub, updating the production model.

 ## Local Execution Guide
-To run the entire system in a local development environment (or a Codespace), follow these steps.
+To run the entire system in a local development environment (or a Codespace), follow these steps

 ### Prerequisites
 - Python 3.10+